PhenixCollaboration/web/_resources/zenodo.md

 The PHENIX Collaboration has elected to use this platform as one of the principal components of its [Data and Analysis Preservation (DAP) effort]({{ dap_page_url }}).
 Zenodo supports the concept of the "community" whereby documents submitted for archival are curated and become a part of the community collection.
-Correspondingly, the {% include navigation/phenix_zenodo_collection.md -%}
+Correspondingly, the {% include navigation/findlink.md name='PHENIX Community on Zenodo' %}
 has been created and is actively managed, with new uploads being routinely added.

 The [PHENIX DAP team]({{ team_url }}) maintains [a list of keywords]({{ kw_url }}) assigned to materials